 Periodontal care options

-Because gingivitis is reversible but periodontitis is not, it’s important to get help for gum disease as soon as you can.
+Because gingivitis is reversible but periodontitis is not, it’s important to get help for gum disease as soon as you can from our St. Clair Shores office.
 The most commonly used treatment is “deep cleaning,” which is also known as “scaling & root planing.”

 This procedure consists of two appointments at St. Clair Tooth Co. with Dr. Cassleman, who will clean half of your mouth during each one.
 Dr. Cassleman will numb your mouth, then use dental tools to scrape away plaque and tartar from between your teeth and gums.
 She will also smooth out the roots of your teeth to eliminate bacteria “pockets” that contribute to gum disease.